 11. Insurance

-Throughout the term and any extensions of this Agreement, RT shall provide and carry comprehensive general liability insurance, including a contractual liability endorsement, and comprehensive automotive liability insurance, including owned, non-owned, and hired vehicle coverage, with minimum limits of $2,000,000 bodily injury and $2,000,000 property damage, each covering RT’s operations pursuant to this Agreement.
+Throughout the term and any extensions of this Agreement, RT shall provide and carry workers compensation insurance in compliance with the laws of the state(s) in which the work is to be performed, comprehensive general liability insurance, including a contractual liability endorsement, and comprehensive automotive liability insurance, including owned, non-owned, and hired vehicle coverage, with minimum limits of $2,000,000 bodily injury and $2,000,000 property damage, each covering RT’s operations pursuant to this Agreement.
+All policies noted herein shall:

+be endorsed or otherwise stipulated to apply as primary insurance without right of contribution from any similar policies which may be maintained by Enron for all claims arising out of RT’s performance of services under this agreement.

+be endorsed to waive underwriters rights of subrogation in favor of Enron.

 Prior to commencement of its work under this Agreement, RT will provide ENRON with a certificate or certificates evidencing such insurance.
 Each certificate of insurance shall provide that the insurance may not be canceled without ten (10) days prior written notice to ENRON.
 RT agrees to keep such insurance in effect throughout the term and any extensions of this Agreement.

 12. Laws and Regulations